growly-foundation/suite-os/README.md

   </p>
 </div>

+> [!NOTE]
+> **Special Note**: This product is freshly built in the Base Batch APAC duration (starting from Apr 28).
+We reuse the boilerplate code from our exisintg project.
+Please check this [clean up codebase commit](https://github.com/growly-foundation/suite/commit/86ced585cd5082c575ec97fbe7e884a1779d4d27) that fully demonstrates there is no prior code has been taken into account (except the CI/CD setup that we want to reuse on existing repo).

 ## 🚀 Overview

 Suite is an AI-powered engine designed to streamline DeFi adoption by integrating cutting-edge AI agents into blockchain applications.
 Our solution bridges the gap between complex DeFi protocols and everyday users through an intuitive AI chat widget that can be easily embedded into any dApp.